 AzureServiceBus_ConnectionString that points to an Azure Service Bus Standard namespace connection string with manage rights (ability to create queues, topic and subscriptions).

-In order to demonstrate certain effects Service Bus Explorer is used to interact with the namespace used to write this blog post series.
+To demonstrate certain effects Service Bus Explorer is used to interact with the namespace used to write this blog post series.

 This post will be continuously updated with links to the subsequent posts once they are available.